Adrian104/Dungeon-Generator/README.md

 ---
 ![](https://img.shields.io/github/license/Adrian104/Dungeon-Generator?color=blue)
 ![](https://img.shields.io/github/languages/top/Adrian104/Dungeon-Generator?color=blue)
-### Dungeon-Generator is a free and open-source BSP-based procedural 2D map generator, written in C++.
+### Dungeon-Generator is a free and open-source BSP-based procedural 2D map generator.
+It was designed with roguelike games in mind, but it is not limited to them.

 # :star: Features
 * Various settings allow you to precisely customize the appearance of the dungeon.